 Purging of Conduct Files

 Other than University expulsion or revocation or withholding of a degree, student conduct sanctions shall not be made part of the student’s permanent academic record, but shall become part of the student’s conduct record.
-Following graduation or withdrawal from the University, the student’s conduct record may be purged of conduct actions other than pending conduct matters, residence hall expulsion, University probation, University suspension, University expulsion, or revocation or withholding of a degree, upon application to the Office of the Dean of Students.
-Only violations of an Alcohol or Other Drug policy and/or a probationary sanction or higher will be released as part of a background check.
+Following graduation or withdrawal from the University, the student’s conduct record may be purged of conduct actions other than pending conduct matters, residence hall expulsion, University probation, University suspension, University expulsion, or revocation or withholding of a degree, upon application to Student Conduct and Community Standards.
+Only violations of an Alcohol or Other Drug policy and/or a probationary sanction or higher will be released as part of a background check, unless a signed authorization of consent to release all records/information is provided.

 Written conduct records of students who have been expelled or who left with pending conduct matters may be maintained indefinitely.